morauszkia/coding-notes/react-next/index.md

 - **Server-Side Rendering (SSR)**: Next.js enables server-side rendering, which means pages are pre-rendered on the server before being sent to the client.
 This improves initial load times and SEO performance compared to client-side rendering.
 - **Static Site Generation (SSG)**: Next.js supports static site generation, where HTML pages are generated at build time.
 This is beneficial for content that doesn't change frequently, offering fast load times and better scalability.
 - **Hybrid Rendering**: Next.js allows developers to use a mix of SSR, SSG, and client-side rendering within the same application, providing flexibility to optimize different parts of the site according to specific needs.
 - **API Routes**: With Next.js, you can build API endpoints directly within your application.
-This makes it easy to create a full-stack application with both front-end and back-end logic in a single project.
+This makes it easy to create a full-stack application with both frontend and backend logic in a single project.
 - **Optimized for Production**: Next.js provides numerous optimizations out-of-the-box for production environments, such as image optimization, automatic static optimization, etc.